jonschipp/quiz/README.md

 Put them in a text file where the first field is the question, the second the answer, and any fields after a list of other possible choices.

 ```
-What format should the quizzes be in?csv,colon-delimited,json
+What format should the quizzes be in?,csv,colon-delimited,json
-The quizzes should be in CSV format?true,false
+The quizzes should be in CSV format?,true,false
 ```

 Each folder should be a different topic which the quizzes are then placed into.